Proud to introduce to you Tiberius

 Tiberius

-Tiberius Caesar Augustus, born Tiberius Claudius Nero (16 November 42 BC - March 16, 37), was the second Roman emperor and reigned from the death of Augustus in the year 14 until his death in 37.
+Tiberius Caesar Augustus, originally born Tiberius Claudius Nero (16 November 42 BC – March 16, 37 CE), was the second Roman emperor, ruling from the death of Augustus in 14 CE until his own death in 37 CE.
+He was the son of Senator Tiberius Claudius Nero and Livia Drusilla.
+After his mother married Octavian (the future Emperor Augustus) in 38 BC, Tiberius became the stepson of Rome’s first emperor.

 The rise to power